 1. Fees, fees, fees

-For every $100 you invest in whole life insurance, the first $5 goes to purchase the insurance itself; the other $95 goes to the cash value buildup from your investment.
-Yes, but … for about the first three years, your money goes to fees alone.
+For every $100 you invest in whole life insurance, the first $5 goes to purchasing the insurance itself; the other $95 goes to the cash value buildup from your investment, Ramsey says.
+But for about the first three years, your money goes to fees alone.

 Someone is making out, and it’s not your beneficiary.

 “It’s front-loaded as an investment,” Ramsey said.
 “That isn’t necessarily evil in and of itself but is frowned upon in the financial investment world by and large.”

 2. Lousy returns

 OK, but you have life insurance your whole life, right?
 Well, it doesn’t get much better after the first three years.
 The average rate of return after those “three years of zeroes” will be about 1.2% on that $95, according to Ramsey.

 “Let’s be generous and say it’s double that,” he said.
 “It’s still not a good long-term investment.
 If I could get 2.4% on my money market I’d be dancing a jig, but not on my long-term investments.”